 All are Beloved of God.

-- Sunday, August 27 - 10:30 am
+- Sundays, 10:30 am

 Pray without ceasing.
 Bethany Church prays, as we grow beloved community, for all in our community of faith, our neighborhoods, city and country, others countries and all of God’s Creation.

 We pray for peace amidst war, love amidst hate, compassion amidst despair, courage amidst fear.
 We pray for all of our sisters and brothers here and around the world, especially all who are sick, lonely, anxious, fearful, struggling, homeless, unemployed and healing and wholeness, grace and strength for the day.